Cheaper access to universal fluctuations in integrable spin chains from boundary effects

 The aim of this letter is to demonstrate, in the specific setting of classical integrable spin chains, that accounting for boundary effects leads to an easier access to KPZ fluctuations, by lowering the number of spins needed to reach the universal regime, especially with periodic boundaries, and by providing many new scaling functions to test.
 Additionally, stationary fluctuations such as the ones observed in this letter for open chains with fixed magnetization imposed by reservoirs at the boundaries are usually more tractable analytically \cite{P2015.4} than the full dynamics, which potentially opens the way to a proper derivation of KPZ fluctuations for spin chains.

 Two classes of correlation functions have been considered in spin chains in relation with KPZ, involving either the local magnetization or the associated current.
 In the former case a full agreement has been observed on the infinite line with corresponding correlations of a single KPZ density field $\sigma$.
-In the latter case, correlations of a symmetric magnetization current only match partially those of a single asymmetric KPZ height $h$, but are compatible with the presence of two independent KPZ heights with opposite asymmetry \cite{DNGV2023.1}.
+In the latter case, correlations of a symmetric magnetization current only match partially those of a single asymmetric KPZ height $h$.
+An explanation in terms of two independent KPZ heights with opposite asymmetry \cite{DNGV2023.1} appears to be at odds with recent experimental and numerical works \cite{R+2024.1,KSIP2024.1,TTBFVDN2025.1,MSBDZX2025.1}.
 In this letter, we focus for simplicity on correlations of the local magnetization only, on the time scale where KPZ fluctuations relax to their stationary state.
 With periodic boundaries, correlations in the spin chain match well with those of a single KPZ density field.
 With open boundaries, however, we find that two KPZ fields are needed.